-The Scientific Council met at the Keddy's Dartmouth Inn, 9 Braemar Drive, Dartmouth, Nova Scotia, Canada during 7-21 June 1995, to consider the various matters listed in its agenda (see Agenda I, Part D, this volume).
+The Scientific Council met at the Keddy's Dartmouth Inn, 9 Braemar Drive, Dartmouth, Nova Scotia, Canada during 7-21 June 1995, to consider the various matters listed in its agenda (Appendix IV).

 Representatives attended from Canada, Cuba, Denmark (in respect of Faroe Islands and Greenland), European Union (Denmark, France, Germany, Portugal, Spain and United Kingdom), Japan and Russian Federation, and an observer from United States of America.
 The Assistant Executive Secretary was in attendance.